 With all settings specified as required, click OK.
 The repository will be created at the nominated location and a connection to that repository from Altium NEXUS made.
 An entry will appear for it in the listing of Design Repositories back on the Data Management - Design Repositories page of the Preferences dialog.

 Related page: Altium NEXUS Server - Local Version Control Service

-When using an Altium NEXUS Server as your managed content server, and if applicable, SVN repositories can be created through the Server's local Version Control service, or external repositories (SVN or Git) can be connected to.
+When using an Altium NEXUS Server as your managed content server, SVN repositories can be created through the Server's local Version Control service, or external repositories (SVN or Git) can be connected to.
 Together, all repositories are centrally managed through the VCS page (Admin - VCS) of the Server's browser-based interface.

 The properties required depend on whether you are creating a new repository using the local VCS service, or linking to an existing, external repository:

 A linked, external Design Repository is distinguished in the list of repositories by its External property being ticked ().
 The list of repositories is automatically sorted alphabetically by Name, with repositories defined through the Version Control service listed first, and then external repositories thereafter.
 The Git-based Versioned Storage repository always appears at the top of the list.

 Design Repositories defined through the Altium NEXUS Server are populated to the client automatically during sign-in, so users do not have to worry about urls, protocols, passwords etc. A repository is configured once, on the server, and shared with the intended users as required.

 In a collaborative environment, one or more Design Repositories may already have been created in a location accessible by multiple users.
 In this case, you do not need to create a new repository - re-inventing the wheel as it were - rather you simply need to connect to the required existing repository.
 This is also the case if you have removed a repository from your list of repositories, and want to add it back in again.